floooh/fips/README.md

   - some things are not yet configurable:
     - override the default AndroidManifest.xml
     - sign APKs with your own key
-    - add Java code to the APK
+    - add your own Java code to the APK
+    - add your own assets to the APK

 - **16-Jan-2018**: The iOS build configs now put the resulting .app bundle into the ```fips-deploy/[proj]/[config]/``` directory, so they behave